ovh/docs/pages/cloud/vps/configuring-ip-aliasing/guide.en-us.md

 #### Step 5: Check the new network configuration

 Open the command prompt (cmd) and enter `ipconfig`.
-The configuration should now include the new failover IP address.
+The configuration should now include the new Additional IP address.

 ![check current network configuration](images/image8-8.png){.thumbnail}